 How can I make this soup even creamier?

-Feel free to add additional full fat coconut milk to make this mushroom soup creamier, however the more coconut milk you add, the more you will start to taste coconut in the soup.
-So if you want to avoid the coconut flavour, stick to the 1 cup that the recipe calls for.
+Feel free to add additional full-fat coconut milk to make this mushroom soup creamier, however the more coconut milk you add, the more you will start to taste coconut in the soup.
+So if you want to avoid the coconut flavor, stick to the 1 cup that the recipe calls for if you want the best results.

 top down view of bowl of cream of mushroom soup